 There was a problem retrieving data from the Report Server web service.

-So he began to investigate the problem further.
-The first step is to analyze the Power BI Report Server logs, which are typically located in the “C: \ Program Files \ Microsoft Power BI Report Server \ PBIRS \ LogFiles” directory:
+So I started to investigate the problem further.
+The first step is to review the Power BI Report Server logs, which are usually located in the “C: \ Program Files \ Microsoft Power BI Report Server \ PBIRS \ LogFiles” directory:

 Analyzing the log file at the approximate time when I tried to view the data and the error was generated, I identified the error message below: